PEM--/asv-la-soiree/devops.md

-## Devops on OSX with Docker set for Ubuntu 15.04
+## Meteor Devops on OSX with Docker set for Ubuntu 15.04
 ### Introduction
 While using Meteor in development is an easy task and deploying it on Meteor's infrastructure is a no brainer, things may start to get messy if you need to deploy it, secure it and scale it on your cloud.
 Especially if your customer imposes you a specific constraint on cloud sovereignty.
+The best way to achieve easy deployment is using the excellent [Meteeor Up](https://github.com/arunoda/meteor-up) tool.
+But if it fails or if you need to go a bit further in your infrastructure deployment, I recommend that you start using [Docker](https://www.docker.com/) to get familiar with this handy DevOps tool.

 I hope that this tutorial will lead you on the appropriate tracks.